esacup2016/esacup2016.github.io/pages/costs.md

 The final price per boat is not fixed, it depends on the number of registrations.
 Moreover, negotiations with sponsors are still ongoing and might further reduce the costs for participants.

-The indicative price will vary between about **2600 Euro/boat**, if we have 15 boats/75 participants, and about **2900 Euro/boat**, if we have 10 boat/50
+The price is expected to be between about **2600 Euro/boat**, if we have 15 boats/75 participants, and about **2900 Euro/boat**, if we have 10 boats/50
 participants.
 Included in this price are the boat with a crew of up to five persons, participation in the races, on-board packet lunches, photos, welcome party, prizegiving ceremony and gala dinner.